dfelinto/blender-manual/manual/physics/dynamic_paint/canvas.rst

    Each surface has a certain format and type.
    Format determines how data is stored and outputted.

-   Vertex
+   :Vertex:
       Dynamic Paint operates directly on mesh vertex data.
       Results are stored by point cache and can be displayed in viewports.
       However, using vertex level also requires a highly subdivided mesh to work.
-   Image Sequences
+   :Image Sequences:
       Dynamic Paint generates UV wrapped image files of defined resolution as output.

-Quality
       Resolution
          You can adjust the output image dimensions for the *Image Sequences* surface type.
          For example using 256 will lead to 256×256 image output.
          Doubling the resolution will likely quadruple the baking time and vice versa.
       Anti-Aliasing
          :term:`Anti-Aliasing` to smooth paint edges using a 5× multisampling method.

-Frames
-   Start, End
+Frame Start, End
    Defines surface processing start and end frame.

-   Sub-steps
+Sub-Steps
-      Sub-steps are extra samples between frames.
+   Extra samples between frames.
 They are usually required when there is a very fast brush.

 Surface